 Where To Go Instead Of Winter Wonderland

 Rules first opened in 1798 and lays claim to being London’s oldest restaurant.
 That means it’s been celebrating Christmas for hundreds of years, and you’d be forgiven for thinking that some of its dickie bow-tied staff have been working at this Covent Garden classic since day one.
 Plenty of people come here year in and year out, but there’s no need for rose-tinted glasses as this place leans maroon mixed with velvet, glitter, and distinctly un-festive murals of Maggie Thatcher.
 But every holiday celebration needs its grinch.
 Food-wise, imagine Henry VIII’s diet with a side of Eton school dinners.
-It’s a festive celebration of the most British variety.

-If the idea of sliding around a freezing ice rink isn’t exactly appealing, then let us look deep into your eyes and say, we hear you.
+If the idea of sliding around a freezing ice rink isn’t appealing, then let us look deep into your eyes and say, we hear you.
 We’re also here for you, because Somerset House is one of London’s most beautiful and festive-feeling spaces, whether you’re on the ice or not.
 We’d recommend getting a bottle of something fizzy and settling in to watch people fall arse over tit.
 It really is quite entertaining.
-There are excellent food and drink options as well, including Chalet Suisse—a Swiss pop-up complete with fondue, macaroni, and salted caramel espresso martinis.
+There are exciting food and drink options as well, including Chalet Suisse—a Swiss pop-up with fondue, macaroni, and salted caramel espresso martinis.